 “Jealousy contains much more self-love than love.”

 Whatever is considered “good” is relativized.
 We are taught that the Good is continuous with the Evil, that both Good and Evil belong to the same continuum.
 Indeed, there are no opposites, only degrees, gradations, shades, differentiations.
 Opposites exist only in metaphysics, not in life, which means that every opposition is a false opposition.
 When the free spirit recognizes the artificiality of all oppositions, s/he undergoes the “great liberation” (grosse Loslösung)—a tearing-away from all that is traditionally revered—and “perhaps turns [his or her] favor toward what previously had a bad reputation” (vielleicht nun seine Gunst dem zugewendet, was bisher in schlechtem Rufe stand) [Preface to the second edition].
-The awareness that life cannot be divided into oppositions leads to an unhappy solitude and a solitary unhappiness, which can only be alleviated by the invention of other free spirits.
+The awareness that life cannot be divided into oppositions leads to an unhappy aloneness and a lone unhappiness, which can only be alleviated by the invention of other free spirits.

 What is a “free spirit”?
 A free spirit is someone who does not think in the categories of Either/Or, someone who does not think in the categories of Pro and Contra, but sees more than one side to every argument.
 A free spirit does not merely see two sides to an argument, but rather as many sides as possible, an ever-multiplying multiplicity of sides.
 As a result, free spirits no longer languish in the manacles of love and hatred; they live without Yes, without No. They no longer trouble themselves over things that have nothing to do with them; they have to do with things that no longer trouble them.
 They are mistresses and masters of every Pro and every Contra, every For and every Against.